 At the anniversary of every tournament, the previous medal winners will drop points earned at that tournament.

-The new medal winners at the tournament are awarded the points from the just-concluded event and remain theirs until the same time the following year.
+The new medal winners at the tournament are awarded the points from the just-concluded event and remain theirs until either the same time the following year or when the tournament is next held again.

 - The current rankings are based on the points gained from the last 2 years worth of tournaments.
 (Not applicable to Olympics)